kcp288/copula/README.md

 Currently checking for presence or absence only, in positions after adjectives and nouns.

 - Encode data about 'is' vs 'are' deletion, following pronoun vs following noun, preceding adjective, noun, locative, gerund
-- Exclude cases of pronounc before non-copular situations (PRP + IN, for example)
+- Exclude cases of pronouns/nouns before non-copular situations (PRP + IN, for example)